folhascadentes/mamao-app/README.md

 The options field provides additional settings for more specific or complex signs

-- options.detect.circular: This means the movement can start at any position of the array of movement objects.
+- **options.detect.circular**: This means the movement can start at any position of the array of movement objects.